If you’re looking for the advantages and disadvantages of eBooks, let me guess, you haven’t warmed up to eBooks just yet.

 Our preference for physical books isn’t out of practicality and functionality: it’s an old habit.

-6. Better Value
+6. eBooks Deliver the Better Value

 eBooks require fewer resources to produce than physical books: no paper printing, no paperback covers, no packaging cost and no shipping cost.